 Your car brakes are meant to keep you from getting into an accident and the lights warn others that your vehicle is slowing down.
 When anything in this system malfunctions, it could spell disaster.

 While it’s extremely dangerous to drive with brake lights that don’t come on, it’s just as scary having a set that is stuck on.

-The most common cause your brake lights stay on is because of a faulty brake light switch or sensor.
-It can also be caused by a faulty brake pedal or a malfunction in the electrical system.
-If you recently replaced the rear light bulbs when it occurred, you may have installed the wrong light bulbs.
+The most common reason why your brake lights stay on is due to a faulty brake light switch or sensor.
+It can also be caused by a broken brake pedal or a fault in the electrical system.
+If you recently replaced the rear light bulbs when this happened, you may have installed the wrong bulbs.

 Most likely, your stuck brake light is caused by one of these problems.
 Let’s look at each defective brake light symptom in-depth.